 How difficult is the ABC trek and is it needed to hire the porter?

-Annapurna base camp trek is neither difficult nor the too much easy trekking trail.
+Annapurna base camp trek is neither difficult nor too much easy a trekking trail.
 It is a -moderate trekking with a 7-10 days itinerary.
 But ABC trek can be categorized under the easy trekking destination too in terms of altitude and walking trail’s structure.

 Besides, it is true that carrying stuff is a hard job.
 However, it’s up to your physical capacity.
 If you cannot carry your baggage, you can hire a porter.
 One porter can carry the bag pack of two travelers up to 15 kg.
 So, you can share a porter with other trekkers which would be cheaper as well.
 But it means not that you should overpack.
 You can drop your unnecessary things at the hotel in Pokhara and pick them up after finishing the trek.
-It does not cost extra for dropping your stuff, but you have to stay there before and after trekking.
+It does not cost extra for dropping off your stuff, but you have to stay there before and after trekking.

 More importantly, please, make sure not to give the porter to carry valuable things like ornaments and money.

-You need to pack the Annapurna base camp trekking gears based on the trekking season.
+You need to pack the Annapurna base camp trekking gear based on the trekking season.
 The followings are the list of trekking gears; some of them can be hired in Kathmandu and Pokhara on the basis of per day rent.